 Dr. Butler: We have only had a few patients that would not do the water treadmill.
 In those cases, we will try the land treadmill.
 If that does not work, then we adjust the in-house therapeutic exercises and home exercises to make up for the lack of treadmill use.

 How should owners find a rehab practitioner?
 What should an owner look for in a provider?

 Do you assign homework exercises or other items, such as administering cold or heat therapy, for the owner to do at home?
-If so, in what circumstances is there “homework?”
+If so, in what circumstances is there homework?

 What do you love most about being a rehab veterinarian?

 Dr. Butler: I get so much satisfaction from seeing my patients improve.
 When I see a patient whose pain has been relieved or whose mobility has been improved, it makes my day!
-It is also very gratifying to start with a patient who can’t walk and to see him walk again.
+It is also very gratifying to start with a patient who can’t walk and to see them walk again.

-Dr. Butler: If you have a pet that is struggling with arthritis pain or a neurologic disorder, you should strongly consider rehab.
+Dr. Butler: If you have a pet that is struggling with arthritis pain or a neurologic disorder, you should seriously consider rehab.
 It can make a huge difference in your pet’s quality of life.
 It can also make recovery from back surgery or knee surgery much faster!